 Mapusa comes from the word – Maap or to measure.
 What can be a more apt name for a place best known for the trade?
 In a lighter vein, people call it Maha Piche, meaning the town of Big Mad people.

-Every Friday, people head to the Mapusa market for their shopping.
+Every Friday, people head to the Mapusa Market for their shopping.
 Although, these days, the market is more or less the same on all days.
-People still associate it with the Friday, the day traditional market used to be held in the town.
-So, every day of the week, a different village would have the market.
+People still associate it with Friday, the day the traditional market used to be held in the town.
+So, every day of the week, a different village would have a market.

 A Shakuntala sculpture stands as a fountain in the market square.
 We know Shakuntala lived in Kanvarshram in Uttarakhand and has no known connection to Goa.
 Ask around, and you may find an answer.

-You can still buy a lot of fresh products that come from distant villages to this market.
-With time, of course, the traders sell whatever the buyers want, including the Chinese products.
+You can still buy a lot of fresh products that come from distant villages in this market.
+With time, of course, the traders sell whatever the buyers want, including Chinese products.

 Do not miss the baker’s platform in the market.
 This is where the bakers come with their freshly baked Pois, Kankanas, and other loaves of bread to sell.
 You can watch the buyers choosing their bread and bakers swiftly wrapping it in the newspaper.

 Potters of Goa are a star attraction of the market.

 The backside of the market belongs to Bananas and baskets.
 Cane basket weavers are typically women who come with things like baskets, small pouches, and hand fans.
 A set of 2 baskets, a purse, and a fan is used in the weddings for gifting to the bride.
 Our guide said this craft has survived because of the ritual use of these baskets.